emberjs/guides/source/localizable/models/customizing-serializers.md

 In order to keep track of unique records in the store Ember Data expects every record to have an `id` property in the payload.
 Ids should be unique for every unique record of a specific type.
-If your backend used a different key other then `id` you can use the serializer's `primaryKey` property to correctly transform the id property to `id` when serializing and deserializing data.
+If your backend uses a key other than `id` you can use the serializer's `primaryKey` property to correctly transform the id property to `id` when serializing and deserializing data.